corda/openapi-sample/README.md

 ## Introduction

-This sample is a develoepr preview of setting up a React front-end using Braid server and OpenAPI generator.
+This sample is a developer preview of setting up a React front-end using Braid server and OpenAPI generator.
 Project Braid is a web server which can automatically detect Corda flows and generate api template in json format.
 Then, we can use OpenAPI generator to transalate into API libraries in more than 40+ different languages, including javascript, GO, Ruby, and etc.

 More information about Braid and OpenApi generator can be found at: